What is reflexology?

 What Happens During a Reflexology Treatment?

-- The client normally sits in a comfortable, semi-reclined position.
+- The client either lies on a massage table or sits in a comfortable, semi-reclined position.
 Any background issues that your reflexologist needs to be aware of are discussed.

 - During a typical treatment, your reflexologist will work from the toes to the heels, followed by the sides, the tops of the feet and the lower leg.
 Particular attention is paid to the reflexes relevant to your presenting condition.